BOARD MEMBERS

 In true bisexual fashion, Dana Braziel-Solovy hates having to choose, so she writes all types of comedy television: workplace, high concept, dark, light, hard, female-driven.

-To support her compulsive TV writing habits, Dana works as a true crime podcast writer (currently: Crime House Daily) and as a television Art Director with credits on shows such as CSI: VEGAS and WANDAVISION.
+To support her compulsive TV writing habits, Dana works as a true crime podcast writer (currently: PAVE Studios' The Final Hours) and as a television Art Director with credits on shows such as CSI: VEGAS and WANDAVISION.

 In 2025, Dana was selected by both the Hollywood Radio & Television Society as a Career Fellow and by Disability Belongs as an Entertainment Lab Fellow.
 She was a Mentee in the 2022 Women In Film Mentorship Program.